-Remember when we said your voting record matter?
+Remember when we said your voting record matters?
 We’ve got another example, and it ties in nicely with our congratulations to Republican Dan Hynes on his election win.
 He beat out one of those squishy Republicans with a lousy voting record in the State Senate District 9 primary.
 Terry Wolf is reputed to be a Bill Greiner special.
 Greiner runs Bedford, if you hadn’t heard.
 He owns the Town council, blah blah, blah.

 Wolf is rumored to be Greiner’s Republican of preference.
 Soft on everything especially the Republican Platform and the NH and US Constitution.
 She lost, in part because of the same efforts by grassroots groups and activists to retire other Republicans with bad voting records.